 When I applied, the first thing I did was send a proposal to change web content.

 Marissa Heyl took a chance on me, putting the fate of the website in my hands.
-Aside from pop-ups and trade shows, Symbology’s primary outlet of sales are generated online.
+Aside from pop-ups and trade shows, Symbology’s primary outlet of sales were generated online.
 Rebranding it would significantly affect the company’s image, but also its numbers (in sales, engagements, and impressions).

-- Exposure to STEM opens up new doors for business – and allows you to be creative
+- Exposure to STEM opens up new doors for business – and allows you to be creative;

 Looking back, I’m humbled to have taken part of Marissa’s vision and the families whose lives have changed because of the opportunity given to these artisan women, wives, and mothers.